MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementManagedDevice.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphManagedDevice1>: Devices that are managed or pre-enrolled through Intune
+BODYPARAMETER <IMicrosoftGraphManagedDevice>: Devices that are managed or pre-enrolled through Intune
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[ActivationLockBypassCode <String>]`: Code that allows the Activation Lock on a device to be bypassed.
 This property is read-only.